Cloud Services Comparison 2022 – market share, main differences

 Launching four years later than AWS, Azure did have quite the distance to cover.
 The main advantage of Azure over the competition is the fact that Microsoft has plenty of other software to offer.
 No other provider can say that about themselves.
 There’s no software Amazon or Google has built that runs on Azure.

 When Satya Nadella became the third boss of Microsoft, he decided to flip the company on its head.
 Windows stopped being the main selling point of the company.
-Instead, he chose to put Azure on the pedestal.
+Instead, he chose to put Azure on a pedestal.
 With the growth of Facebook and Google, Microsoft was deemed to lose its position by some, as the price of actions was at a standstill and they were stagnating.
 By focusing on Azure’s growth, Nadella managed to double the revenue and achieve a market capitalisation of $1.6 trillion.
 Other companies such as IBM and Oracle tried to follow in Microsoft’s footsteps, though unsuccessfully.

 Azure’s shares had been steadily growing during the past few years.
-With the constantly evolving market of cloud environment, the abundance of Windows and Microsoft’s focus on their cloud platform, one can make an assumption that Azure may well overtake AWS.
+With the constantly evolving market of cloud environment, the abundance of Windows, and Microsoft’s focus on their cloud platform, one can make an assumption that Azure may well overtake AWS.

 The same conclusions can be drawn when looking at the past.
 Microsoft’s office software definitely wasn’t the first to appear.
 Excel wasn’t the first spreadsheet and Word wasn’t the first text editor.
 Nevertheless, Microsoft was so good at commercialising their products that Office soon became the most popular software.
 In fact, according to Gartner, Microsoft controls more than 87% of the market of Office-like software.
 Google is second with just over 11,5%.